 If done right, this extra investment will drive tremendous loyalty and increased wallet share when the economy revives.
 Meanwhile, management must also take care of its key sales personnel–who face reduced earnings and a higher workload.
 Similarly, management must prioritize the brokers that really fit with their value proposition and therefore deserve extra attention.
 This planning should be done quickly and incorporate quota adjustments and increased coaching of, and by, managers.
 It also requires senior leaders to directly supervise key metrics on personnel performance and retention to make it really stick.
 This cannot be an optional choice for SEs, AMs and the key support roles.

-Imperative #2: Transfer activities to more efficient resources
+Imperative #2: Shift activities to more efficient resources

 Downturns typically mean that more selling and broker management time is required to maintain the same revenue, so leaders must find more high-value time for SEs and AMs.
 This means moving quickly now to shift activities/time from expensive sellers to support resources.
 Even if management has been reluctant to force this shift in the past, it now becomes mission-critical.
 This means it is also crucial for leaders to set the right headcount levels for each different support role and clarify the “plays” and rules of engagement between sales and support roles under different customer scenarios.